cemrifki/subclause-generator/README.md

     doi={10.1109/ACCESS.2020.2990306}}
 ```
 ## Credits
-Codes were written by Cem Rifki Aydin
+All the code was written by Cem Rifki Aydin